 Self Guided Embodiment Basics Course: Embodiment Institute with Prentis Hemphill , 2024

-Somatic Embodiment & Regulation Strategies Certificate: Collectively Rooted with Linda Thai, 2024
+Somatic Embodiment & Nervous System Regulation Strategies Certificate: Collectively Rooted with Linda Thai, 2024

 Foundations in Embodied Somatic Abolitionism (FESA): Black Octopus Society with Jennifer-Lee Kolbe & Resmaa Menakem, 2025

-Ayurvedic Head Massage Course Level 1: Isis Wellness Centre with Parvinder, 2025
+Ayurvedic Head Massage Certificate Course Level 1: Isis Wellness Centre with Parvinder, 2025

-Bodies of Medicine : Mini-Mentorship for BIPOC Practitioners with Nazbah Tom & Fayza Bundalli, 2025
+Heart, Politics, and Healing: An Introduction to Generative Somatics' Methodology for Practitioners with Nazbah Tom & Fayza Bundalli, 2025

 Kind Words